“I love titties!”

 “Do you love your country?”

 This was the question put to then-editor of the Guardian, Alan Rusbridger, when he was summoned before a parliamentary hearing to defend his newspaper’s (carefully vetted and redacted) publication of the material leaked by Edward Snowden.
-England, long lost at sea, had finally, officially, adopted the language it had first exported across the pond in 1607.
+England, long lost at sea, had finally and officially adopted the language it had first exported across the pond in 1607.

 You can’t put your feet into the same Ol’ Muddy twice.